 Transparency settings area

-The Bump option in the Enscape Material Editor allows you to utilize so called Bump or Normal maps in order to simulate bumps, wrinkles and dents and the lighting of these.
+The Height option in the Enscape Material Editor allows you to utilize so called Bump, Normal, or Displacement maps in order to simulate bumps, wrinkles and dents and the lighting of these.

 Bump maps can be any black and white 2D images.
 They tell Enscape to interpret a surface as protruding (bright parts of the texture) or recessed (dark parts of the texture).